tombewley/tombewley.github.io/_pages/notes/Dictionary Learning.md

 The Gemma Scope paper outlines many open problems, of which I find the following most interesting:

-1. Exploring the structure and relationships between SAE features, as suggested in [[Relational composition in neural networks - A gentle survey and call to action]].
+1. Exploring the structure and relationships between SAE features, as suggested in [Relational composition in neural networks - A gentle survey and call to action](Relational%20composition%20in%20neural%20networks%20-%20A%20gentle%20survey%20and%20call%20to%20action).
 2. Comparisons of residual stream SAE features across layers, e.g. are there persistent features that one can match up across adjacent layers?
 3. Better understanding the phenomenon of feature splitting, where high-level features in a small SAE break apart into several finer-grained features in a wider SAE.
 4. We know that SAEs introduce error, and completely miss out on some features that are captured by wider SAEs.
 Can we quantify and easily measure “how much” they miss and how much this matters in practice?
 5. Using SAEs to improve performance on real-world tasks, e.g. through steering.
 6. Do SAEs really find the “true” concepts in a model?
 How robust are claims about the interpretability of SAE features?
 How can we measure intepretability?
-7. Can SAEs be extended to find *nonlinear* features, such as those that live in low-rank subspaces [[Not All Language Model Features Are Linear]], or even those that don't?
+7. Can SAEs be extended to find *nonlinear* features, such as those that live in low-rank subspaces [Not All Language Model Features Are Linear](Not%20All%20Language%20Model%20Features%20Are%20Linear), or even those that don't?
-8. Understand how features contribute to circuits, e.g. [[Sparse feature circuits - Discovering and editing interpretable causal graphs in language models]].
+8. Understand how features contribute to circuits, e.g. [Sparse feature circuits - Discovering and editing interpretable causal graphs in language models](Sparse%20feature%20circuits%20-%20Discovering%20and%20editing%20interpretable%20causal%20graphs%20in%20language%20models).